VikasMRam/GymAdmin/README.md

 To add new package run ```npm run create:package``` and follow the instructions.
 This is create a dummy package with standard file and folder structure.

-All packages share a common jest and babel config that's present in th root.
-If your package wants to override the default configs or add specific configs create the config files with only changing config inside respective package folder.
+All packages share a common jest and babel config that's present in the root.
+If your package wants to override the default configs or add specific configs, create the config files with only changing config inside respective package folder.